The Bankrate promise

 “Having a support system in place can be invaluable when facing challenging situations,” she says.
 “A support system might look like joining a peer support group, enlisting accepting family and friends as allies and advocates, having access to trans-knowledgeable and accepting healthcare providers and finding resources to support your legal rights.”

-Kira Lingala, peer navigator for the PROUDWST Me Program at The LOFT Gay Center
+Kira Lingala, peer navigator for the PROUDWST Me Program at The LOFT LGBTQ+ Community Center

 “This is relevant because a non-binary person may not want to change the gender marker on their driver’s license and other documents to ‘male’ or ‘female.’
 Although about 18 states provide a gender-neutral option, the majority still do not, making it impossible for some non-binary and trans people to change these documents.”